Steady Continuous Monitoring is (Just Barely) Impossible for Tests of Unbounded Length: From Bounded to Unbounded Tests

 Following the notation from \cite{bax_sarkar_shtoff}, we will refer to interim analyses as decision points.
-For each decision point $t$, let $\delta_t$ be the upper bound for the $p$-value at decision point $t$ to be considered significant, and let $r_t$ be the number of significant $p$-values over decision points $1$ to $t$ required to end the test and declare a significant result.
+For each decision point $t$, let $\delta_t$ be the upper bound for the $p$-value at decision point $t$ to be considered significant, and let $r_t$ be the number of significant $p$-values over decision points $1$ to $t$ required to end the test and reject the null hypothesis.

 As an example, suppose that for each decision point $t$, if at least half of the decision points $k$ from $1$ to $t$ have $p_k \leq \delta_k$, where $p_k$ is the $p$-value at decision point $k$, then we end the test and declare a significant result -- rejecting the null hypothesis.
 Then $r_t = \lceil \frac{t}{2} \rceil$ for all $t \geq 1$.